Diegocortes15/ui-automation-challenge-js/README.md

 #### JDK Java

-1. Make sure you have installed [JDK Java](https://www.oracle.com/java/technologies/downloads/).
+1. Make sure you have installed <a href="https://www.oracle.com/java/technologies/downloads/" target="_blank">JDK Java</a>.
 2. Take in mind the **path** when you are saving Java folder **that contains jdk**.
 3. Copy jdk path.
 4. On windows, in search bar, type enviroment variables and click on **Edit the system enviroment variables**.